cairo-book/cairo-book/src/ch12-02-anatomy-of-a-simple-contract.md

 ## What is this contract?

+Contracts are a combintation of state and logic.
-In this example, the `Storage` struct declares a storage variable called `stored_data` of type `u128` (unsigned integer of 128 bits).
+The state is defined within the `Storage` struct, and is always initialized empty.
+Here, our struct contains a single a field called `stored_data` of type `u128` (unsigned integer of 128 bits), indicating that our contract can store any number between 0 and \\( {2^{128}} - 1 \\).
+The logic is defined by functions that interact with the state.
+Here, our contract defines and publicly exposes the functions `set` and `get` that can be used to modify or retrieve the value of the stored variable.
-You can think of it as a single slot in a database that you can query and alter by calling functions of the code that manages the database.
+You can think of it as a single slot in a database that you can query and modify by calling functions of the code that manages the database.
-The contract defines and exposes publicly the functions `set` and `get` that can be used to modify or retrieve the value of that variable.

 ## The interface: the contract's blueprint